Yaohua-Chang/ML-Final-Exam/README.md

 Answer: (d)

-2. Which of the following hyper parameter(s), when increased may cause random forest to over fit the data?
+4. Which of the following is true about bias and variance?

     * a.
-Number of Trees
+High bias model means overfitting.
     * b.
-Depth of Tree
+High variance model means underfitting.
     * c.
-Learning Rate
+If our model is too simple and has very few parameters then it may have low bias and low variance.
     * d.
+If our model has large number of parameters then it’s going to have high variance and low bias.

+Answer: (d)

+5. Which of the following is not common way to address overfitting?

+    * a.
+Increase the number of parameters of the model
+    * b.
+Collect more training data
-None of the above
+    * c.
+Reduce the complexity of the model
+    * d.
+Increase the regularization parameter

-Answer: (b)
+Answer: (a)